mongodb/specifications/source/auth/auth.rst

    #.
 A single invalid credential is the same as all credentials being
       invalid.

-If the authentication handshake fails for a socket, drivers MUST close all other general-use sockets connected to the same server.
+If the authentication handshake fails for a socket, drivers MUST mark the server Unknown and clear the server's connection pool.
+(See `Q & A`_ below and SDAM's `Why mark a server Unknown after an auth error`_ for rationale.)

 Mechanism Negotiation via Handshake
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~